Stacy Handley, BSN, ACHRN, CHT

 Vice President

-In 1988, Stacy began serving in the US Air Force as a medical specialist and later became a registered nurse for the US Army.
-Stacy obtained her BSN from Beth El College of Nursing at the University of Colorado in Colorado Springs while on scholarship as an ROTC cadet.
-Stacy gained experience in numerous areas in healthcare before finding hyperbaric medicine.
+Stacy entered the US Air Force in 1988 as a medical specialist and subsequently served the US Army as a nurse.
+She obtained her BSN from Beth El College of Nursing from the University of Colorado in Colorado Springs while on scholarship as a ROTC cadet.
+Stacy gained experience across numerous healthcare settings before hyperbaric medicine.

-In 2001, Stacy joined the NBS team as the nurse manager for the hyperbaric medicine service at Memorial Hospital, in Colorado Springs.
-Over the ensuing four years she trained as a Safety Director and an Undersea and Hyperbaric Medical Society (UHMS) Facility Accreditation Nurse Surveyor.
-In 2005, Stacy graduated from the WOCN approved Wound Care Specialty Program at the Medical University of South Carolina and achieved her Certified Wound Care Nurse (CWCN) certification.
+In 2001, Stacy joined the NBS as hyperbaric nurse manager at Memorial Hospital, in Colorado Springs.
+Over the ensuing four years she trained as a Hyperbaric Safety Director and an Undersea and Hyperbaric Medical Society (UHMS) Facility Accreditation Nurse Surveyor.
+In 2005, Stacy graduated from the WOCN approved Wound Care Specialty Program at the Medical University of South Carolina and certified as a Certified Wound Care Nurse (CWCN).

-Stacy became Corporate Director of Operations in 2004 and was subsequently promoted to NBS Vice President in 2006.
-Stacy’s principal responsibilities are client development and education, coordination of new programs, consultation and oversight.
+Stacy became Corporate Director of Operations in 2004 and was subsequently promoted to Vice President two years later.
+Her principal responsibilities involve client development and education, coordination and oversight of new programs.
 Stacy is a widely acknowledged subject matter expert on technical, safety, operations, patient care and compliance aspects of hyperbaric medicine and wound care.
-Client institutions all gain valued insight from her surveys prior to application for facility accreditation.

-Stacy is frequently invited to lecture nationally and internationally, is a long-standing ‘Primary Training in Hyperbaric Medicine’ faculty memberand program planner for the NBS advanced hyperbaric conference series as well as UHMS Associate annual scientific meeting sessions.
-Stacy initiated the highly regarded ‘Ask the Experts’forum and serves as a key provider of its database.
-She is a monthly contributor to NBS Safety and Compliance Notices and co-authored the chapter, Hyperbaric History and the Nursing Evolution in the Hyperbaric Nursing and Wound Care textbook.
+Stacy is frequently invited to lecture nationally and internationally, is a long-standing ‘Primary Training in Hyperbaric Medicine’ faculty member, program planner for the NBS advanced hyperbaric conference series and UHMS Associate annual scientific meeting sessions.
+She initiated the highly regarded ‘Ask the Experts’ forum and serves as a key responder.
+She is a monthly contributor to NBS Safety and Compliance Notices and co-authored the chapter Hyperbaric History and the Nursing Evolution in the Hyperbaric Nursing and Wound Care textbook.

-Stacy has held numerous leadership positions within the UHMS, key of which was the first registered nurse to be elected to its Board of Directors and serve four years as the Nurse Representative.
+Stacy held numerous leadership positions within the UHMS, key of which was the first registered nurse to be elected to its Board of Directors, as the Nurse Representative.
+She serves as a subject matter expert facility accreditation program surveyor on behalf of the National Board of Diving & Hyperbaric Medical Technology.